bhagenbourger/hue-monitoring/README.md

 - Temperature metrics: displays the min, max, average and last temperature
 - Temperature timeseries: displays the evolution of the temperature during the time

+The dashboard named `Devices` contains 1 visualization:

+- Devices by interface: displays device type by network interface

 You can use the elastic user to connect, username is `elastic` and password is the value you set in the environment variable named `ELASTICSEARCH_PASSWORD`.

+### Orange Livebox API
+This API, based on this project `https://gitlab.com/bhagenbourger/liveboxapi`, exposes an API in front of your Orange Livebox to get devices connected on your local network.

 # Prerequisites
 You must have `Docker` installed and a Slack webhook configured to push messages in a Slack channel.